 Corinne Manabat Cueva

 is originally from New York City.
 She is a Filipina American independent media maker and educator based in the Bay Area who is dedicated to using media as a vehicle for social change and empowerment for those on the periphery of mainstream media.
 Corinne received her B.A. in Communication Media and Media Management from SUNY New Paltz and her graduate certificate in Documentary Studies from The New School.
 Her latest work, Why We Rise (co-directed by Brian Redondo), focuses on 3 brave youth of color who reveal what it’s like growing up without having legal immigration status.
 The film received the Loni Ding Award for Social Issue Documentary at CAAMFest 2014.
 Her first documentary short, Excuse My Gangsta Ways (2009), about a former Asian American female gang member, has been screened at a few Asian American focused film festivals nationally.
 Corinne has contributed to two books: Empire of Funk: Hip Hop and Representation in Filipina/O America (2013) and Filipinos in New York City (2015).
-She was an adjunct lecturer at The City College of New York and has worked with organizations such as Tribeca Film Institute, Third World Newsreel, Global Action Project, and Maysles Documentary Center.
-Corinne is currently the program coordinator at Reel Stories, a non-profit organization that offers filmmaking programs to women, girls, and gender non-conforming youth.
+She was an adjunct lecturer at The City College of New York and has worked with organizations such as Tribeca Film Institute, Third World Newsreel, Global Action Project, Maysles Documentary Center, and Reel Stories.
 When she’s not mentoring youth, Corinne loves hiking, playing basketball, re-listening to 90s hip hop, collecting designer toys, and watching mainstream and obscure independent films.

 is a queer, African American filmmaker, 3rd generation photographer, creative, and educator born and raised in Oakland, California.
 They received their B.A. in Psychology from Loyola Marymount University and later received training at Berkeley City College where they gained experience as a producer, director, cinematographer, writer, sound recordist, production assistant, and editor thanks to a number of collaborative filmmaking opportunities they participated in.
 Their short films, which primarily focus on healing, self care, and empowerment, have been featured in national and international film festivals including the Queer Women of Color Film Festival, Wicked Queer Boston LGBT Film Festival, Wotever DIY Film Festival, Brixton Reel Film Festival, and ClexaCon Film Festival.
 Jay is currently the Youth Programs Manager at Bay Area Video Coalition (BAVC) where they create opportunities for underserved youth in the Bay Area to learn about video production, music production, animation, game code design, and gain valuable skills to ready themselves for the professional media industry.
 Since starting at BAVC, they have been able to combine their passions – filmmaking, art, youth empowerment, education, and business – into fulfilling work.
 Jay hopes to continue to support a legacy of voice and representation for people of color through storytelling in all forms.